yuzisun/ai-gateway/site/docs/getting-started/connect-providers/aws-bedrock.md

    - `bedrock:InvokeModel`
    - `bedrock:ListFoundationModels`
 3. Your AWS access key ID and secret access key
+4. Enabled model access to "Llama 3.2 1B Instruct" in the `us-east-1` region
+   - If you want to use a different AWS region, you must update all instances of the string `us-east-1` with the desired region in `basic.yaml`.

 :::tip AWS Best Practices
 Consider using AWS IAM roles and limited-scope credentials for production environments.